Director of Graduate Program in Anthropology

 Ph.D., New York University

-Dr. Davidov is an environmental anthropologist.
+Dr. Davidov is an environmental and visual anthropologist.
 Her research focuses on human-nature relations and the cultural, political, and economic processes involved in their formation and negotiation.
 She is particularly interested in how natural resources are constructed and contested in global and local arenas, and the moral ecologies and economies that emerge when nature becomes a commodity.
-She did her dissertation fieldwork in the Ecuadorian Amazon, studying indigenous ecotourism in lowland Kichwa communities.
+She did her dissertation fieldwork in the Ecuadorian Amazon, studying indigenous ecotourism in lowland Kichwa communities, which became the basis for her first book.
 This research inspired her ongoing interest in zones where ecotourism and forms of resource extraction, such as oil production or mining, co-exist side by side.
+Her second book is based on Fulbright-funded research among the indigenous community of Veps in North Karelia (Russia).
 Dr. Davidov is also formally trained in visual anthropology, and frequently uses visual methods in her research and teaching.
-Her long-term fieldsite continues to be Ecuador, and she has also conducted extensive research in northern Russia.
-She is the co-editor of Laboratorium: Russian Review of Social Research.
-Dr. Davidov teaches graduate and undergraduate courses in anthropological theory, as well as the senior year Research Seminar in Anthropology at Monmouth University.
+She is the co-editor of Laboratorium: Russian Review of Social Research. and a senior editor for Conservation & Society (for hyperlink: http://www.conservationandsociety.org/ ) Dr. Davidov teaches graduate and undergraduate courses in Anthropological Theory.
+Other courses she regularly teaches include Visual Anthropology and The Amazon.

-In Print: Davidov, V. "Beyond Formal Environmentalism: Eco-Nationalism and the 'Ringing Cedars' of Russia."
-Culture, Agriculture, Food and Environment 37(1): 2-13.
+2015 Davidov, V. “Beyond Formal Environmentalism: Eco-Nationalism and the ‘Ringing Cedars’ of Russia.”
+Culture, Agriculture, Food and Environment: The Journal of Culture & Agriculture 37(1): 2-13.

 2015 Büscher, B. and Davidov, V. “Environmentally Induced Displacements in the Ecotourism-Extraction Nexus Area, doi: 10.1111/area.12153 (special issue on environmentally induced displacements)